Cutting the Tie Between Primary Care and the Fee-For-Service Model

 Longer appointments lead to high levels of trust, which also helps decrease costs over time.

 Comprehensive primary care also changes where money flows for care.
-More funds are spent on high-value primary care, with less money spent on high-cost specialty care.
+More funds are spent on advanced primary care, with less money spent on high-cost specialty care.

 In a typical fee-for-service model, Tuggy said 4 to 7 percent of the total cost of care is spent on primary care services.
 But in a comprehensive primary care model, 10 to 15 percent of the total cost of care is allocated to primary care.